Balanced ternary: Conversion to decimal

 In decimal or binary, integer values and terminating fractions have multiple representations.
 For example, 1/10 = 0.1 = 0.10̅ = 0.09̅.
 And, 1/2 = 0.1_{2} = 0.10̅_{2} = 0.01̅_{2}.
 Some balanced ternary fractions have multiple representations too.
 For example, 1/6 = 0.1𝖳̅_{bal3} = 0.01̅_{bal3}.
-Certainly, in the decimal and binary, we may omit the rightmost trailing infinite 0s after the radix point and gain a representations of integer or terminating fraction.
-But, in balanced ternary, we can't omit the rightmost trailing infinite −1s after the radix point in order to gain a representations of integer or terminating fraction.
+In decimal and binary, the rightmost trailing infinite 0s after the radix point may be omitted to gain a representations of integer or terminating fraction; but in balanced ternary, the rightmost trailing infinite −1s after the radix point cannot be omitted in order to gain a representations of integer or terminating fraction.

 Donald Knuth has pointed out that truncation and rounding are the same operation in balanced ternary—they produce exactly the same result (a property shared with other balanced numeral systems).
 The number 1/2 is not exceptional; it has two equally valid representations, and two equally valid truncations: 0.1̅ (round to 0, and truncate to 0) and 1.𝖳̅ (round to 1, and truncate to 1).
 With an odd radix, double rounding is also equivalent to directly rounding to the final precision, unlike with an even radix.

 The basic operations—addition, subtraction, multiplication, and division—are done as in regular ternary.
 Multiplication by two can be done by adding a number to itself, or subtracting itself after a-trit-left-shifting.

 An arithmetic shift left of a balanced ternary number is the equivalent of multiplication by a (positive, integral) power of 3; and an arithmetic shift right of a balanced ternary number is the equivalent of division by a (positive, integral) power of 3.